UiPath/uipath-llamaindex-python/docs/llms_and_embeddings.md

-# UiPath LLMs and Embeddings
+# LLMs and Embeddings

-This guide covers the UiPath-integrated Large Language Models (LLMs) and embedding models available in the UiPath LlamaIndex SDK.

-## Overview

-The UiPath LlamaIndex SDK provides pre-configured LLM and embedding classes that integrate seamlessly with UiPath.
-These classes handle authentication, routing, and configuration automatically, allowing you to focus on building your agents.
+UiPath provides pre-configured LLM and embedding classes that handle authentication, routing, and configuration automatically, allowing you to focus on building your agents.

-## Prerequisites

-Before using these classes, ensure you have:

-- Authenticated with UiPath using `uipath auth`
-- Set up your environment variables (automatically configured after authentication)
+You do not need to add tokens from OpenAI, usage of these models will consume `Agent Units` on your account.

 ## UiPathOpenAI